ballerina-platform/module-ballerina-sql/README.md

         > **Note:** Set the JAVA_HOME environment variable to the path name of the directory into which you installed JDK.

 2. Download and install Docker as follows.
-(The MySQL library is tested with a docker-based integration test framework.
+(The SQL library is tested with a docker-based integration test framework.
 The test framework initializes the docker container before executing the test suite).

    * Installing Docker on Linux